ivan-paleo/ISEA.usewear/analysis/scripts/ISEA_1a_Import-Smarttester.md

 With 20 files per folder and a folder for each combination of angle (5), sensor (5) and sample (12), a total of 6000 TXT files were saved.
-Nevertheless, there were issues during the experiment with ISEA-EX3 so that the first 400 strokes with that sample were not usable.
-Still, 5900 TXT files were used.
+Nevertheless, there were issues during the experiment with ISEA-EX3 so that the readings of the first 400 strokes with that sample were not usable.

 Therefore, for each sample: